mayur-de/Data_Wrangling_and_Transformation/README.md

 > ## **Features**
 - Step-by-step techniques for common data challenges.
-- SQL, Python, and Power Query examples.
+- Python and respective libraries are used to complete tasks.
 - Applicable to real-world datasets.

 ---